ReachFive/identity-android-sdk/README.md

 Since the demo application uses Google services, you need to create a new [Firebase](https://firebase.google.com/) project.
 Download the `google-services.json` file associated and put it at the root of the `/app` directory.

-You also need to set the ReachFive client configuration in the `/app/src/main/assets/env` file as below:
+You also need to set the ReachFive client configuration in the `/app/src/main/assets/env` file as below (create the `assets` folder if necessary):

 ```
 # formatted as key=value